-'Thou shall not kill.'
+'Thou shall not murder.'

 This is not a difficult concept.

-Yet the media portrays many of these officers thrown into this obligatory role as the bad guys!
+Yet the media portrays many of these officers thrown into this obligatory role of killing/stopping murderers, as the bad guys!
 Oftentimes these officers are not just trying to enforce the laws, but they are also in the process of providing protection in an instant!
 And no matter how just an officer's actions may have been, the media has pushed a narrative of late (say the past 8 years, give or take) that the police officers are in the wrong.

 Oftentimes, those very officers weren't only protecting, but they were attempting to enforce God's law - not just man's.
 And they're the bad guys?